-DIY Wood American Flag for Your Heros
+How to Make a DIY Wooden American Flag for Your Heroes

 This one has the blue line and removable hangers to hang to his airsoft guns.

 This could be made as a simple DIY wooden flag with or without a blue line (or whichever color line you want) to mount on the wall, or as we did with wood hangers to display something.

 Wooden American flag dimensions